From BR Bullpen

 1993 put Carter back in the American Association for 68 games, where he hit .269 for the Indianapolis Indians.
 On July 12th, Cincinnati traded the outfielder to the Houston Astros for Jack Daugherty.
 Carter finised up the season with the Tucson Toros of the AAA Pacific Coast League.

 Carter played in Italy in 1994, hitting .431/.529/.684 for C.F.C Nettuno in Serie A1; he had 64 runs and 54 RBI in 44 games and stole 10 bases in 11 tries.
 He hit .391 in the semifinals and .267/.542/.333 in the finals as Nettuno fell short.
+He led the league in runs, one ahead of Elio Gambuti, was .008 shy of batting champion Luis Martinez and was 4th in RBI (between Andres Thomas and Martinez).
 In 1995 he was back in the United States and played in 24 games with the Charlotte Knights of the International League before retiring early, in what was to be his last known season.

 SABR Data base